EXTRAGALACTIC STAR FORMATION

 My research aims to understand the evolution of starburst galaxies and how the physical processes occurring there differ from those in the Milky Way.
 Through a combination of radio continuum and line data as well as chemical and radiative transfer modeling, I work to constrain the physical conditions and processes associated with star formation in extreme environments.

-My most recent work (which can be found here on arXiv) investigates the use of HCN and HNC to trace interstellar heating related to star formation.
+My first project of my PhD (which can be found here) investigates the use of HCN and HNC to trace stellar feedback related to star formation.
 Using ALCHEMI measurements of the HCN and HNC ground-vibrational 1-0, 2-1, 3-2, and 4-3 transitions In NGC 253, I constrain chemical and radiative transfer models to find the best estimates of the physical conditions in the NGC 253 Giant Molecular Clouds (GMCs).
-We find that volume density and cosmic ray ionization rate are constrained by our observations and that cosmic ray heating dominates the heating budget In NGC 253's Central Molecular Zone.
+We find that volume density and cosmic-ray ionization rate are constrained by our observations and that cosmic ray heating dominates the heating budget In NGC 253's Central Molecular Zone.

 The NGC 253 Central Molecular Zone.
 White circles indicate the locations of GMCs.
 Colored circles denote radio continuum sources associated with star formation.